numpex/proxy-geos-hc/Notes_config_setting.md

 When installing the TPLs with a package manager, make sure to use some TPLs packages whose enabled programming models are consistent with those specified at Part 1 of the `config_<machine's name>.cmake`.

 ## 2. Platform-specific parameters
 The *conditional if* scopes on `BUILD_FROM_TPLMIRROR` are used to set the host machine dependent variables and paths.
-They are only required when installing from mirror.
+They are likely not required for set up when building the proxyApp or the TPL libraries within a containerized development environment (from a package manager).

 Edit the Part 2 of your `config_<machine's name>.cmake` to set the platform-specific variables.
 It emboddies various variables which are used to specify the compilers (for instance gcc, g++, gfortran, mpicc, nvcc, hipcc) and the compute options:
 - The root to the compilers for the programming model enabled on the host is typically `/usr/bin`